wavemaker/docs/learn/documentation-reference.md

 ## WaveMaker Studios
 WaveMaker supports two types of Studios.
 ### 1. WaveMaker Online (WMO)
-This is a cloud product - no installation required.
+WMO is a cloud product - no installation required.
 For more information on the pre-requisites and setup guide, see [WaveMaker Pre-requisites](/learn/app-development/wavemaker-overview/pre-requisites) and [Online Setup Guide](/learn/wmo-setup).

 ### 2. WaveMaker Enterprise (WME)
-This is an on-premise product.
+WME is an on-premise product.
 For WME installation, see [WaveMaker Enterprise Setup Guide](/learn/installation/wavemaker-enterprise-setup-guide).

 :::note
-All the features work in the same way for WMO and WME unless specified in the doc.
+All features of WaveMaker Studio work the same for WMO and WME unless specified in the doc.
 :::

 ## Quick Start Guide